ianfore/federated-analysis/README.md

                     "TAAAC",
                     "T"
                 ]
-            ],
-            "RARE": true
+            ]

 ```

-5. This will create 2 JSON files called `13-intersection.json` and `17-intersection.json` in the federated-analysis/data directory which intersect the pathology report with the co-occurrence results.
+5. This will also create 2 JSON files called `13-intersection.json` and `17-intersection.json` in the federated-analysis/data directory which intersect the pathology report with the co-occurrence results when run in `casesOnly` mode.

-6. This will also create some ancillary files in the federated-analysis/data directory called `13-all.json` and `17-all.json` .
+6. This will also create some ancillary files in the federated-analysis/data directory called `13-all-casesOnly.json`, `13-all-controlsOnly.json`, `17-all-controlsOnly.json`, and `17-all-casesOnly.json` .

 # Pathology statistics